klevu/jsv2-early-adopters/modules/add-to-cart-landing-page/README.md

 ![Search-landing color swatches](/modules/add-to-cart-landing-page/images/image001.png)

 Prerequisite:
-- Add color swatches base module first to use base functionalities.
+- Add add to cart base module first to use base functionalities.
 Base module necessary [resources](/modules/add-to-cart/resources).

 You will find the necessary resources for this module available here:
 [resources](/modules/add-to-cart-landing-page/resources).
 Please add these with the